LogoCustom Linear Actuator

 Decision handoff

 For procurement handoff, attach this checker output with startup trace screenshots, duty profile, and RFQ assumptions.
-Keep canonical routing on /learn/heavy-duty-linear-actuator-12v for both heavy duty linear actuator 12v and 12v 1500n actuator intent.
+Keep canonical routing on /learn/heavy-duty-linear-actuator-12v for heavy duty linear actuator 12v, 12v actuator 3500n, and 12v 1500n actuator intent.

 Related engineering paths: 12V selector, current draw baseline, and wiring diagram.